UPDATED: December 2022NEWS

 Garden Arch Considerations

-Trees and shrubs can of course be used to add height and shape to a garden, but a garden arch can break up a line of trees and add extra interest to your outdoor space.
+Trees and shrubs can of course be used to add height and shape to a garden, but a garden arch can break up a line of trees and add extra interest to your outdoor space, or provide a fragrant, rose covered doorway between two areas.

 You obviously need to make sure that the arch is tall enough for people to comfortably walk through.
 You should also bear in mind the sort of climbing plants if any, that you plant to grow on the arch.
 Over time these may creep into head space forcing your visitors to duck.